-Reservations for put-and-take pheasant hunts on DNR properties will be accepted from 5 a.m. on Sept.
-1 until midnight on Nov.
-25.
+Reservations for Indiana's put-and-take pheasant hunts on DNR properties are being accepted until midnight on Nov.
+24.

 Put-and-take hunting reservations are selected on a first-come, first-served basis.
 All hunting days will start on a Saturday in mid- to late November.

 Properties offering put-and-take hunts are Atterbury, Glendale, J. E. Roush Lake, Pigeon River, Tri-County, Willow Slough and Winamac fish & wildlife areas.

 The cost for put-and-take hunts is $28 per person per slot, which is non-refundable.

 Put-and-take pheasant hunters must register each day of their hunt at the property office.
 Registration begins at 8 a.m. and ends at 3:30 p.m. local time.
 Put-and-take pheasant hunters may begin hunting at 9 a.m. local time.

 Upland bird hunters can apply now for the opportunity to participate in controlled-access hunts on private land through a relatively new DNR program called APPLE.

 APPLE stands for Access Program Providing Land Enhancements.

 APPLE offers financial incentives to landowners who allow controlled public access hunting on their land.
 Public hunting opportunities are made available through a reserved draw system.